zhihanyue/qgridnext/README.md

 show_grid(your_df)
 ```

-Qgrid excels in handling large DataFrames.
-For example, it can render a DataFrame with 10,000,000 rows in about 0.8 seconds:
+QGrid loads DataFrame lazily, which ensures efficiency for rendering large DataFrames.
+For example, it can render a DataFrame with 10,000,000 rows in 1 second:

 ![render_time](https://raw.githubusercontent.com/zhihanyue/qgridnext/main/docs/_static/render_time.png)